 11″ f/10 Schmidt-Cassegrain

 An all-round scope, with its great aperture and its long focal length mainly used for planetary imaging and observing faint small Deep-Sky objects.
+A true work horse for different astronomical observations.

 12″ f/5 Newtonian-Dobson